cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ## HMQV Instantiation Sketch {#hmqv-sketch}

-An HMQV instantiation would work similar to OPAQUE-3DH, differing primarily in the key schedule {{HMQV}}.
+An HMQV instantiation would work similarly to OPAQUE-3DH, differing primarily in the key schedule {{HMQV}}.
 First, the key schedule `preamble` value would use a different constant prefix -- "HMQV" instead of "3DH" -- as shown below.